tpetchel/aws_ha_chef/README.md

 Usage
 -----

 Usage is fairly simple and straightforward.
 First configure all the attributes listed above via a role, *.json file, or .kitchen.yml file.
 Look in the included .kitchen.yml file to see which order the recipes are in.
-Note also that you will need to use the hosts recipe for local testing if you don't have 'real' DNS for your test machines.
-Also note that if you are installing the reporting or push_jobs addons, you must build and configure your frontend servers first, then configure the backend server last.
-This is because the backend server generates certs and other config files that get pushed up to the frontend servers at the end of the backend.rb recipe.
+Note also that you will need to use the hosts recipe for local testing if you don't have DNS for your test machines.
+Use the add_ssh_key and cluster recipes to configure the HA cluster.  add_ssh_key goes on all machines, cluster should only be run from the primary back-end

 The NTP recipe is only required if you don't already have a way to configure NTP.